 Below is my brief take on trying to keep sane with an affordable holiday and find some happiness in the process.

 Get This Article Sent to Your Inbox as a PDF…

 First Off – What Do You Stand For?

 I’ve taken a stand…

 The holidays are first and foremost about family gathering and spending time together.
-They are about experiences – not stuff.
+They’re about experiences – not stuff.

-If you put Christmas and Thanksgiving in competition and asked me to pick which one brings more joy for the effort I’ll tip my hat to Thanksgiving all the way.
+If you asked me to pick between Christmas or Thanksgiving based on which one brings more joy for the effort, I’ll tip my hat to Thanksgiving all the way.
 Why?

 - I love the spirit of giving thanks as the root of the holiday.
-I love a celebration that is based in gratitude.
+I love a celebration based on gratitude.

 - I love the turkey dinner with all the trimmings.
 Yum!